Sting

 This is how the house where Sting spent his childhood looks like now

 According to Sting's memories, the only joys in the town were the days when a newly built ship was solemnly launched onto the sea from the shipyard.
-The townspeople dressed up and gathered in the square, where musicians invited to the celebration played.
-To young Gordon, these people seemed like gods who brought joy and merriment, living in some other, unknown dimension to him.
+Townspeople would dress up and pack the square to hear the musicians brought in for the occasion.
+To young Gordon, these musicians seemed like gods from another world, bringing joy he'd never known.

 Sting in his youth